 How can I find flexible financing for my business?

 Equipment Financing - If you need to upgrade your equipment, automate your manufacturing processes or improve your data security against cyberattacks, equipment financing may provide the flexibility you are looking for.
 An equipment loan can be structured as a term loan, a line of credit or a combination of the two.
-Not only does the loan offer flexibility in how you use it, but also the repayment plans can be more flexible than those of traditional term loans.
+Not only does the loan offer flexibility in how you use it, the repayment plans can be more flexible than those of traditional term loans.

 The terms for equipment loans can also be designed to help you improve cash flow, as well as to maximize return on assets and tax benefits.
 They also allow you to conserve your credit lines for other short-term purposes.

 Look for financing options that align with your particular circumstances.
 For example, Commerce Bank offers finance leases that enable a business to claim depreciation and interest deductions.
 Or you may prefer an operating lease, where you pay reduced rental cost in exchange for the bank retaining the tax benefits of equipment ownership.
 Synthetic leases are among the many other options that are available.
 These hybrid leases are structured so that your company owns the equipment while giving you an option to return it after a specified period.

 The Bottom Line: Small businesses need financing flexibility to address the ups and downs that are part of every company’s business cycle.
 By identifying your options and planning ahead, you can be prepared when opportunities arise or the unexpected happens.

 At Commerce Bank, we look at challenges as opportunities to innovate and at disruption as a chance to uncover new ways to add value.
 We value long-term relationships and are ready to take on challenges and opportunities together and strive to know your business and offer creative solutions to the challenges you face every day.
 Learn more at commercebank.com/BuiltForBusiness.